 Credit cards have a wide range of features and benefits and come with many different charges.
 These costs quickly add up and can lead to serious credit card debt if they’re left unchecked.

 The good news is that you can avoid most credit card fees if you’re aware of them.
-Here, we outline the most common credit card fees, how much they’re worth, and what you can do to stop or minimise their impact on your card.
+Here, we outline the most common credit card fees, what they range from, and what you can do to stop or minimise their impact on your spending.

 Most credit cards charge an annual fee, which costs as little as $0 or over $1,000.
 The more features and benefits a credit card has – such as a rewards programme or complimentary travel insurance – the more likely it is to have a high annual fee.

-Annual fees usually start when you first activate a card and are then applied around the same date for every year you have the card.
-Some cards waive this fee in the first year, so be sure to check the ongoing rates and fees before you apply.
+An annual fee may be charged in one go, or split in to two separate payments over the course of the year.
+Some cards waive the fee in the first year, so be sure to check the ongoing rates and fees before you apply.

 How to avoid it: If you take advantage of credit card perks, you could find that the value they offer outweighs the annual fee’s cost.
 Otherwise, you should consider a card that offers a lower fee or one that charges no annual fee for life.